wulfgarpro/sploits/buffer_overflow/basic/README.md

 ## Basic buffer overflow example.

-The buffer is overflown enough to overwrite the value of the return address which is what eip will be assigned to call.
+The buffer is overflown enough to overwrite the value of the return address which is what eip will be assigned to call as the next instruction to execute once the function returns.

 This is possible since the strcpy to the buffer occurs without a size check.